bengalih/ABS-scripts/SoundOfSilence.md

 Some testing was done doing tasks in parallel, but no major improvements were found for an overly complex change in code.
 Best performance will come with better system specs, and utilizing the best `WHISPER_DEVICE` and `WHISPER_COMPUTE_TYPE` for your setup.

-The `tiny.en` model was chosen for speed, and seems sufficient for purposes of this script.
+The `tiny` model was chosen for a balance of speed and performance.
+It's performance rivaled `tiny.en` and produced less misses.

 Other running processes on a system may also severly impact transcription performance which is CPU heavy.